 On the best copies all the Demo Disc qualities are here: breathy vocals with solid body; huge amounts of ambience; super-transparency; dynamics; note-like punchy bass — the list goes on and on.

 We got into this shootout the way we’ve gotten into so many over the years.
 A few months back I just happened to pick up a clean copy of Comes a Time for cheap at a used record store and figured I’d drop the needle on it and see what happened.
 What happened was that sweetly tubey magical sounds started emanating from the speakers, better sounds than I had ever associated with these songs.
 That set us off on a buying frenzy, picking up copies wherever we could find them, preparation for the big shootout that was sure to come.

 And it did!
 These superb pressings are the result.
 Take one home.
 Then you can put Comes A Time on your list of All Time Best Sounding Rock Records.

-The All Music Guide is right on the money with their four and a half star assessment below.
 If side two’s music were a tad better, this album would deserve five stars.
 We also wholeheartedly agree that this is the True Successor to Harvest, and would add that it’s the only Neil Young album to merit that distinction.
 To be blunt about it, Harvest Moon is no Comes a Time.
 Not even close.